opentelekomcloud/docs-next/CONFIGURATION.md

 > ✅ : Yes,
 > 1️⃣ : Yes but horizontally identical value,
 > ❌ : No,
+>
-> otherwise use either the default value or the one dictated per environment.
+> Otherwise use the default value or the one dictated per environment.

 ### Secrets